CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/03-Onboard-Azure-Monitor-for-containers-with-Azure-Arc-enabled-Kubernetes-cluster.md

-# HOL-2: Exercise 3: Onboard Azure Monitor for containers with Azure Arc enabled Kubernetes cluster
+# HOL-2: Exercise 3: Onboard Azure Monitor for containers with Azure Arc-enabled Kubernetes cluster

-In this exercise, you will see how to configure azure monitor for containers and viewing insights for Kubernetes - Azure Arc resource.
+In this exercise, you will see how to configure Azure Monitor for containers and view insights for Kubernetes - Azure Arc resource.

 ## Task 1: Configuring Azure Monitor